cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

    [![](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Logos/DVWA-Small.png)](http://104.211.61.233/) [![](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Logos/ELK-Small.png)](http://40.118.229.124:5601/app/kibana#/home)

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the Filebeat (Filebeat-Playbook.yml) and Metricbeat (Metricbeat-Playbook.yml) playbook files to your /etc/ansible directory.
 To make it manageable I created a subdirectory "roles" and made it a repository of playbooks.
-- Make sure to update the Filebeat (filebeat-config.yml and Metricbeat (metricbeat-config.yml) configuration files.
-You need to edit to indicate what specific machine you want to host the the Filebeat and Metricbeat app.
-This configuration files will be copied to the proper Filebeat and Metricbeat folders once you execute their respective playbook.
-In my case I created a subdirectory folder name "files" as repository for my configuration files.
-Below are the entries that you need to modify on both configuration files before you execute the playbook.
+- Make sure to update the Filebeat (filebeat-config.yml) and Metricbeat (metricbeat-config.yml) configuration files.
+You need to edit to indicate what specific machine you want to host the Filebeat and Metricbeat app.
+This configuration files will be copied to the proper Filebeat and Metricbeat folders once you execute their respective playbooks.
+In my case I created a subdirectory folder named "files" as a repository for my configuration files.
+Below are the entries that you need to modify on both configuration files before you execute their respective playbook.

     ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Filebeat%20and%20Metricbeat%20Configuration%20Screenshot.PNG)
     ![Screenshot](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Screenshots/Filebeat%20and%20Metricbeat%20Configuration%20Screenshot%202.PNG)

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://40.118.229.124:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._